Ghost Rider (Robbie Reyes): Fictional character biography

 Following a vivid nightmare involving an ancient gathering of heroes that include a previous Ghost Rider, Robbie awakens in South Africa with no memory of how he got there.
 He is attacked by Star Brand, who seeks to keep him from finding a buried Celestial.
-Robbie defeats Star Brand by using the Penance Stare, an ability he previously had no idea he possessed, but somehow accidentally kills Star Brand as well.
+Robbie defeats Star Brand by using the Penance Stare, an ability he previously had no idea he possessed, but accidentally kills Star Brand as well.

 Robbie then joins a new team of Avengers formed by Thor, Iron Man, and Captain America to fight off the Celestial Final Host.
-Sometime later, word of Star Brand's death somehow reaches Odin.
+Sometime later, word of Star Brand's death reaches Odin.
 The long-time ally of the original pre-historic Star Brand thought that Robbie killed the current Star Brand purposely.
 Robbie explains to the All-Father of Norse Gods about his accidental murder of the latter Star Brand when his Penance Stare first awakened, thus easily winning forgiveness and making friends.

-In light of the threat caused by the Multiversal Masters of Evil, Ghost Rider travels the Multiverse with a Deathlok working for Avenger Prime that became his companion as they look to find allies to fight them.
-As they travel through the Multiverse, Ghost Rider and his Deathlok companion managed to get allies like Ant-Man of Earth-818, Star Panther, an assortment of Captain America variants, a Thor from Earth-56377 who wields the Iron Fist move, the Carol Corps, and different variants of Iron Man.
+In light of the threat caused by the multiversal Masters of Evil, Ghost Rider travels the multiverse with a Deathlok working for Avenger Prime that became his companion as they look to find allies to fight them.
+They end up recruiting Ant-Man of Earth-818, Star Panther, several alternate universe versions of Captain America, the Thor of Earth-56377, who wields the power of Iron Fist; the Carol Corps; and several versions of Iron Man.
 On an alternate Earth, Ghost Rider, Deathlok, and Ant-Man arrive on an alternate Earth to assist Captain Fury in fighting the Goblin Corps.
 With time being up, Ghost Rider, Deathlok, and Ant-Man can finally head to the Avengers Tower at Infinity's End.
 Ghost Rider is contacted by the souls in his Hell Charger asking why he has forsaken them and that another Spirit of Vengeance has fallen.
-As Ant-Man and Deathlok start to voice their concern, Ghost Rider uses his chains on them and drives off.
-When the Multiversal Masters of Evil have taken down another Earth while planning to return to Earth-616, Ghost Rider arrives where he uses his Symbiote control to disable Black Skull enough to subdue King Killmonger.
-Then he proceeded to use his Hell Charger to knock down Kid Thanos and Hound while having it drag Dark Phoenix.
-After subduing Ghost Goblin, whose Noggin Bombs identify him as the All-Rider, Ghost Rider faces off against Doom Supreme who starts to overpower him.
+As Ant-Man and Deathlok start to voice their concern, Ghost Rider uses his chains on them and drives off.Doom Supreme, who starts to overpower him.
 Deathlok and Ant-Man arrive, with Ant-Man shrinking Doom Supreme to microscopic size.
-When Dark Phoenix goes on the attack, Deathlok instructs Ant-Man to get Robbie away while he buys them time to get away.
-After Deathlok is slain, Doom Supreme states that they need to regroup before they visit where Ghost Rider and Ant-Man have fled to.
-The Multiversal Masters of Evil will commit one more slaughter vowing that "No Avenger gets out alive".
+When Dark Phoenix goes on the attack, Deathlok instructs Ant-Man to get Ghost Rider away while he buys them time to escape.
+After Deathlok is killed, Doom Supreme states that they need to regroup before they visit where Ghost Rider and Ant-Man have fled to.